 What is essential for healthy communication?
 A good relationship, a great mutual understanding.
 It is more important to respond well than sending a message.
 If the relationship between the employees is healthy, then healthy communication will follow.

-Organizations must promote mutual understanding in the organization to facilitate communication.
+Organizations must promote mutual understanding between multiple cultures in the organization to facilitate communication.

 3. Ensure Simplicity